Amirates/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A 5 round rock, paper and scissors game
+- A five round rock, paper and scissors game
+- Played against the computer
+- Gamed is played in the console